ToolPRM: Fine-Grained Inference Scaling of Structured Outputs for Function Calling: Experiments

 \subsection{In-Depth Analysis}

-In this section, we analyze how allocating additional computational budget affects the function calling performance, providing an empirical validation of our ``\textbf{explore more, but retain less}'' principle.
-Using the Hammer2.1-1.5B and Hammer2.1-3B as policy models, we conducted experiments on both the BFCL and ToolAlpaca benchmarks, with the results plotted in Figure~\ref{fig:compare_PRMs}.
+In this section, we investigate the performance increase brought by the scaling of generation budget.
+We choose Hammer2.1-1.5B and Hammer2.1-3B as the base policy models, and conduct experiments on ToolAlpaca dataset.
+We report the averaged F1 score over both function selection and parameter value assignment in Figure \ref{fig:compare_PRMs}.

-For baseline methods like Best-of-N and majority voting, the generation budget is the number of sampled candidate trajectories.
-For our method, the budget is controlled by two key hyperparameters: the beam width $M$ (how many options to explore at each step) and the number of beams $N$ (how many active beams to retain).
-To test our principle, we created two variants: one where we fix $N=4$ and scale the exploration width $M$, and another where we fix $M=4$ and scale the retention number $N$.
+For majority voting and best of N approaches, the generation budget refers to the number of candidate trajectories to be sampled.
+For our ToolPRM, as discussed in Section ``Beam Search with Fine-Grained Process Supervision via ToolPRM'', there are two key hyperparameters that can determine the generation budget, \ie, the number of beams $N$ and the beam width $M$.
+Hence, we develop two ToolPRM variants by fixing the one hyperparameter as 4 and increasing the other for a larger budget.

-The results provide a clear validation of our hypothesis.
-As shown in Figure~\ref{fig:compare_PRMs}, consistently increasing the exploration width ($M$) leads to generally monotonic performance improvements across both models and benchmarks.
-This demonstrates that allowing the agent to consider a broader set of possibilities at each decision point is highly beneficial.
-Conversely, increasing the number of retained active beams ($N$) yields minimal gains and, in several cases, leads to a significant degradation in performance.
-This is because retaining faulty intermediate paths in structured action generation is uniquely detrimental; an early error cannot be corrected, and keeping the invalid trajectory alive misguides subsequent steps and wastes computation.
+We first compare ToolPRM variants with $N=4$ and $M=4$.
+When fixing the number of candidates to be retrained at 4 and scaling the beam width, it generally demonstrates a consistent improvement in accuracy as the generation budget increases.
+Conversely, when maintaining a fixed beam width of 4 and scaling the number of candidates, less performance gain is exhibited, and in some instances, increased N even leads to a noticeable degradation in accuracy.
+This phenomenon validates our core insights that increased retention of wrong intermediate steps (\ie, larger $N$) can misguide subsequent generation steps.
+With higher generation budgets, the benefits derived from expanded exploration (scaling beam width) tend to outweigh those derived from increased retention (scaling N), \ie, explore more but retain less.

-Our ToolPRM approach, when configured to ``explore more'', consistently and significantly outperforms both Best-of-N and majority voting, which show only modest or erratic gains with a larger budget.
-This analysis confirms that for agents performing structured actions like function calling, the most effective use of computational resources is not to maintain more parallel plans, but to more thoroughly explore the options at each critical decision point, guided by a precise, fine-grained process reward model.
+Moreover, our ToolPRM approaches generally demonstrate superior performance when compared to the baseline strategies ``Best of N'' and ``Majority Voting''.
+The ``Best of N'' strategy shows a modest increase in averaged F1 score with a larger budget, while the 'Majority' strategy generally lags behind.
+Overall, fine-grained beam search with ToolPRM appears to be a robust approach, particularly when a larger generation budget is available and the ``explore more but retain less'' principle is followed, highlighting the importance of exploration guided by a fine-grained process reward model for structured function calling generation.